JanWielemaker/hdt/README.md

 ### Installing dependencies

-In addition to the usual development tools  such `make` and a C compiler we need GNU automake and related tools and the RDF base libraries `serd` and `raptor2`.
+In addition to the usual development tools such as `make` and a C compiler, we need GNU automake and related tools and the RDF base libraries `serd` and `raptor2`.
 Below are the dependencies  for `apt` based Linux systems and `rpm` based systems.

-For Debian/Ubuntu based systems
+For Debian/Ubuntu based systems:

     apt-get install libtool automake autoconf libserd-dev libraptor2-dev

 For Fedora

     dnf install aclocal automake libtool serd-devel raptor2-devel

+The minimum version of Serd is 0.28.0 (see `hdt-cpp/README.md`), which can be checked by the command `serdi -v` (requires installing the `serdi` package).
+This package has been tested with Serd 0.30.16.

 3. After the prerequisites are installed, the HDT library can be installed from within Prolog using the following command: